 The existing golf club architecture is a classical European style.
 The lobby's stone wall panels, stone floor detailing and mahogany furnishings set the tone of the interior design.
 A sixteen foot famous Chinese calligraphy poem from the original building is featured behind the main reception desk.
 The private dining suite can be accessed from the lobby.
 Custom wood doors highlight the Boardroom, Private Dining Room and Lounge.
 Direct access to the remodeled kitchen supports this V.I.P. dining experience.
 The Main Dining Room was expanded for additional capacity and overlooks the new Nicklaus Signature Golf Course with an adjacent outdoor covered dining terrace.

 The 32,000 sqft spa, salon and fitness center addition and renovation takes its inspiration from the seaside community where it resides.
 Its rich yachting history influenced the design aesthetic.
 Located in a setting filled with wildlife and surrounded by unspoiled natural estuaries, the color palette and artwork share this vision.
-Photographs of indigenous trees, birds and mangroves punctuate the interior environment as an understated connection to this specific local.
-A fountain creates the sense of entry between the existing structure and new addition.

 The existing ORC Tennis Center was remodeled and expanded to create a clubhouse and gathering spot for the tennis community.
 The new building includes an expanded retail shop. locker rooms, fitness and game rooms, covered tennis viewing and staff offices.